How to Install and Use WP-CLI Tool on Linux (Quick Guide)

 However, if you are a command-line geek and want to manage your WordPress site using the command-line interface, then you can use the WP-CLI command-line tool.

-In this article, you will learn how to use the WP-CLI to handle multiple WordPress sites and install or update the WordPress backend core or plugins, including troubleshooting and restoring an unresponsive WordPress frontend.
+In this article, you will learn how to install and use the WP-CLI to handle multiple WordPress sites and install or update the WordPress backend core or plugins, including troubleshooting and restoring an unresponsive WordPress frontend.

 Tutorial Details